Aflou

-Aflou (Berber language: Aflu, أفلو) is a town and commune in Laghouat Province, Algeria.
+Aflou (Berber language: Aflu, أفلو) is a town and commune in Alfou Province, Algeria.
 It is located in the Amour Range of the Saharan Atlas, at an elevation of 1426 m, which makes it one of the highest towns in Algeria.
-Aflou is the capital of Aflou District.
+Aflou is the capital of Alfou Province and Aflou District.
 Its population in 1998 was 48,000.

 Localities of the commune

 The commune of Aflou is composed of 6 localities: